4d/docs/website/translated_docs/de/settings/database.md

 On Japanese systems, 4D supports the *Mecab* library, with a indexing algorithm for keywords that is particularly suited for the Japanese language.

 This algorithm is used by default in Japanese versions of 4D.
-This algorithm is used by default in Japanese versions of 4D.
 The files required for the *Mecab* library are installed in the **mecab** folder of the **Resources** folder for 4D applications (Japanese versions only).

 If needed, you can disable the use of the *Mecab* algorithm and use the conventional *ICU* library.